Experienced Angler’s Mail man Richard Holroyd shares his top spring fishing tips to help you enjoy a fishing session with youngsters.

-WITH half-term holidays here I’m thinking about things to do to occupy time with my children – Louis, aged 13, and Scarlet, nine (pictured above with a roach).
+With springtime here I’m thinking about things to do to occupy time with my children – Louis and Scarlet (pictured above with a roach).

-Here are my top 10 tips to make a kids fishing session a memorable one…
+Here are my top 10 spring fishing tips to make a kids fishing session a memorable one…

 1. Bites aplenty